Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 ## Virtual Machines Using Vagrant

-In the previous section we have set up a VM manually.
+In the previous section we set up a VM manually.
 This was quite tedious.
 Therefore, we want to automatize this process now by using [Vagrant](https://www.vagrantup.com/) and setting up our own Vagrant box.
 We will provision a box based on VirtualBox by using shell scripts and the included provisioning tools of Vagrant.

 ### Tasks (Vagrant)